Mobility Problems: Getting In and Out of a Car Safely

 To get out of the front seat, do the same steps in reverse.

-If your left knee is injured, it's best to get in on the left side of the car.
-If your right knee is injured, it's best to get in on the right side of the car.
 Instead of lifting both legs in and facing forward after you sit, slide back on the seat so that your injured knee is resting across the seat.
 Try to position yourself so that you can wear a seatbelt comfortably.

 If your car seat has fabric upholstery, you might find that it's hard to slide across it.
 Try covering the seat with something to make it easier to slide on, like a piece of plastic or vinyl.
 Make sure it doesn't get in the way of your seat belt.